Racers of the South Dakota Kayak Challenge face 72 miles of

 checkpoint staff have recorded them.
 How do I train?
 This

 race is a “sprint distance” for veterans of marathon-endurance

 paddling events, but the South Dakota Kayak Challenge has

-shown, in its first four years to be ... challenging.
+shown, in its past years to be ... challenging.

 Strong south-southeast winds are common in the area and can

 lead to standing waves and arduous paddling.
 In addition,

 a confusing channel, warm air temps, cut banks, sand bars